updated February 2011, minor revisions February 2014

-Lancaster Cohousing Company Ltd is a not-for-profit company that was registered in April 2006 after 6 months of weekly visioning and planning meetings between the Project Development Team (as the core team was called at that time).
-The team has met on an almost weekly basis since then, with a monthly General Meeting for all members.
-Decision making at meetings is by consensus.
-We intend to build a community on ecological values and to be at the cutting edge of sustainable design and living.
+Lancaster Cohousing Company Ltd is a not-for-profit company that was registered in April 2006, after 6 months of weekly visioning and planning meetings.
+Meetings continued on an almost weekly basis during the build phase.
+At the ongoing monthly General Meetings, for all members, decision making is by consensus.
+The community is built on ecological values and aspires to be at the cutting edge of sustainable design and living — it is a work in progress.
 However we would also like our community to be built on trust, respect, friendship and understanding rather than rules and regulations.
-We hope that the community will be a supportive environment within which we can all reduce our individual impacts at a level we each choose.
+We hope that the community will be a supportive environment within which we can all reduce our individual impacts at a pace and to a level we each choose.

 Are there many Cohousing projects?

 There are many successful communities in Denmark, the US and Canada.
 In the UK there are a small number of up and running projects and many more forming groups.
 Check out our links section.
 The following short video clip give perspectives of some people who live in cohousing 'Cohousing is one answer (Matthieu, Europe)'.

 There are a total of 41 homes, plus the Common House.
 They range in size from one to three bedrooms.

 The planning and design of the site and homes was done in conjunction with award winning architects EcoArc, who are one of the UK’s leading practices in carbon neutral design and have considerable knowledge of cohousing.
 We have a car free home street, and the houses use cutting edge technology, including super insulation and passive solar gain, so they can be heated by a single radiator.
 Members have had input into the design through a series of workshops and consensus decision making.